beshungh/Sales-Supply-Chain-Analysis/README.md

 import pandas as pd
 import psycopg2

-# Find CSV files in the current directory
+# Find CSV files in my current working directory
 csv_files = [file for file in os.listdir(os.getcwd()) if file.endswith('.csv')]

 # Create a new directory